zak-45/WLEDVideoSync/README.md

   - Add Delay in ms: additional time to add to All Sync action
   - Sync All: if more than one cast, this will sync them to the timer selected
   - Play/Cast: if video format managed by the player, this will initiate in same time, play and cast otherwise only cast
-  - Re-cast: number of time you want to cast the MEDIA, -1 for infinite, max 9999
+  - Re-cast: number of additional time you want to cast the MEDIA, -1 for infinite, max 9999
   - Url/Path field: enter local media name or WebUrl link, even YouTube
-  - Download Icon: click on it to initiate required action depend on previous entry
+  - Download Icon: click on it to initiate required action depend on previous Url/Path entry
     - if local path, this will set the player to it (video/image)
       - player had limited codec capacity, preview could not work but cast yes
     - if video WebUrl, try to directly manage it by the player